 We do not yet know all the side effects of the ring.
 Most people who have used the ring did not have any side effects.
-Some women who used the ring in other studies have had: discharge from the vagina; pain, burning, or itchiness in the vagina; and vaginal bleeding in between their usual periods.
+Some women who used the ring in other studies have had: discharge from the vagina; pelvic pain; burning or itchiness in the vagina; and urinary tract infections.
+Less common side effects included: irritation, bruising, swelling, inflammation, wearing, and discharge from the cervix; bladder pain and inflammation; vaginal odor, itching, inflammation, tearing, and discomfort; pelvic discomfort; abdominal pain and discomfort; and problems urinating.